Code-Institute-Submissions/milestone-project-117/README.md

 * Increased functionality in the image gallery page to make it possible to enlarge and view pictures in a separate window.
 * Adding videos clips from the gym.
-* Adding functionalty that sends an email to the user to confirm their membership.
+* Adding functionality where a server receives and registers the submitted information from the form and then sends an email to the user to confirm their membership.
+* Adding functionality that requires the "Terms and Conditions" checkbox to be checked before the form can be submitted

 ## Technologies Used